 The first rigorous mechanical model was published by T.R.
 Kane and M.P.
 Scher in 1969 (International Journal of Solids and Structures 5, 663–670).

-They modelled the cat as two rigid axisymmetric cylinders — a front half and a rear half — connected at a joint that allows relative bending and twisting.
-The joint constraint imposes that the relative twist between the two halves is zero (a “no-twist” condition: the cylinders cannot spin relative to each other at their connection).
-The total angular momentum of the system is held fixed at zero.
+They modelled the cat as two identical rigid axisymmetric bodies — a front half and a rear half — connected by a special no-twist joint.
+The joint allows the model to bend but rules out axial twisting at the connection; the total angular momentum of the system is held fixed at zero.
+It is a deliberately simplified cat, not a literal account of every limb movement.

 Montgomery: Fiber Bundles and Geometric Holonomy

 In 1993, Richard Montgomery published a reformulation of the falling cat problem using gauge theory (Dynamics and Control of Mechanical Systems, Fields Institute Communications, AMS, pp. 193–218).
-The reformulation is the definitive mathematical treatment, and it connects the cat to one of the deepest structures in modern physics.
+The reformulation is a powerful mathematical treatment, and it connects the cat to a recurring structure in modern physics.

 The Configuration Space